- Find the best broker for your trading needs

 30:1

-AvaTrade offers swap-free accounts on Forex, metals, indices, oil & stocks—broader halal asset range.
+AvaTrade offers swap-free accounts on Forex, metals, indices, oil & stocks—a broader halal asset range.

-Request Islamic account post-funding; active within 1–2 business days.
+Request an Islamic account post-funding; active within 1–2 business days.

-Regulated by 9 authorities including ASIC, FSCA, FSA; negative balance protection included.
+Regulated by nine authorities, including ASIC, FSCA, and the FSA, negative balance protection is included.

 Halal stocks and metals CFDs backed by physical assets—more acceptable under Sharia interpretations.